Understanding the Real Risks: GLP-1 and Pancreatitis

 That’s why knowing the early signs matters and why most people catch it before it gets dangerous.

-Why GLP-1s are Linked to Pancreatitis
+Why GLP-1s Are Linked to Pancreatitis

 There are two main theories behind the pancreatitis link: